ibm-cloud-docs/storage-scale/getting-started.md

 ## Next steps
 {: #getting-started-next-steps}

-After you have gathered the necessary input values to define your cluster configuration, you are ready to deploy your {{site.data.keyword.scale_full_notm}} cluster.
+Once the necessary input values are gathered to define your cluster configuration, you are ready to deploy your {{site.data.keyword.scale_full_notm}} cluster.
 The {{site.data.keyword.scale_short}} cluster can be deployed on {{site.data.keyword.cloud_notm}} by using the {{site.data.keyword.cloud_notm}} catalog tile, {{site.data.keyword.bpshort}} UI, {{site.data.keyword.bpshort}} CLI, or the {{site.data.keyword.bpshort}} APIs.
 If you want to deploy your cluster by using the CLI or API, review the prerequisites for your interface of choice:

 * [Setting up the {{site.data.keyword.bplong_notm}} CLI](/docs/storage-scale?topic=storage-scale-setting-up-cli)
 * [Setting up the {{site.data.keyword.bplong_notm}} API](/docs/storage-scale?topic=storage-scale-setting-up-api)

-After you have created, gathered your information, and reviewed any additional prerequisites for your interface of choice, perform the following:
+After you have created and reviewed for any additional prerequisites for your interface, perform the following:

 1. **Create a workspace** on {{site.data.keyword.bplong_notm}} that uses the [Terraform code](https://github.com/IBM/ibm-spectrum-scale-ibm-cloud-schematics){: external} that is developed for this offering.
 This step defines the set of configuration properties that are used to perform the automation.
 For more information, see [Creating a workspace](/docs/storage-scale?topic=storage-scale-creating-workspace).